Looking for something in particular about career colleges? You’ve come to the right place. Here you’ll find an online career college resource guide.

 On December 4, 2015, all private career colleges received notification from the Ministry regarding changes made to its International Student Program (ISP) application process and designation framework.
 Although the process is similar to the previous year, the Ministry has distributed documentation to apply for or renew ISP designation for the 2016 year.

-As you may know, Premier Kathleen Wynne announced in March 2015 An Action Plan: It’s Never Okay #WhoWillYouHelp, to stop sexual violence and harassment in Ontario’s communities, workplaces and campuses.
+In March, 2015, Premier Kathleen Wynne announced It’s Never Okay: An Action Plan to Stop Sexual Violence to eliminate sexual violence and harassment in Ontario’s communities, workplaces and campuses.

-In October 2015, the Minister Responsible for Women's Issues unveiled Bill 132, which delivers on many of the promises Premiere Wynne made in March.
+In October 2015, the Minister Responsible for Women’s Issues unveiled Bill 132, which delivers on many of the promises Premiere Wynne made in earlier that year.
 The bill strengthens sexual violence and harassment laws, and protects survivors and those raising sexual violence and harassment complaints.

-Career Colleges Ontario (CCO) is supporting this initiative and has been working closely with the Ministry of Advanced Education and Skills Development to help career colleges and their students create a work and educational environment free from sexual violence or sexual harassment.
+Career Colleges Ontario (CCO) supports this initiative and continues to work closely with the Ministry of Training, Colleges and Universities to help career colleges and their students create a work and educational environment free from sexual violence or sexual harassment.

 To that end, CCO has developed the Career College Sexual Violence and Sexual Harassment Policy Template.
 This template is to serve as a sexual violence and sexual harassment policy guideline for career colleges, and may be adopted as is or incorporated into existing career college sexual violence and sexual harassment policies.